awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

     + Enter a bucket name and the Region where you want to create a new bucket and choose **Next**.

 1. Review the bucket policy, and select **I have confirmed that this policy is correct** and choose **Save**.
 1. For **Report path prefix**, enter the report path prefix that you want prepended to the name of your report.
+In order to make you CUR compativle with multi-account scenarions, you can choose prefix as 'cur/{account_id}'
 **Note:** Make sure that report path prefix doesn't include a double slash (//) as Athena doesn't support such table location.
     ------------ | -------------
 1. For **Time granularity**, choose **Hourly**.